Is Accreditation Meaningful in Early Childhood Programs?by Becton Loveless

 There are quite a few organizations offering early childhood program accreditation.
 Many of these have much in common, but each has its own feel or flavor.
 We’ll discuss 5 of the most significant programs.

 The National Association for the Education of Young Children (NAEYC) was one of the first to offer early learning program accreditation.
 It’s been offering accreditation services for over 30 years.
-NAEYC is the biggest player among accrediting organization for early childhood programs.
+NAEYC is the biggest player among accrediting organizations for early childhood programs.
 Many parents consider NAEYC accreditation prestigious: the organization states that a little over 7,000 programs—less than 10 percent of all facilities—have achieved NAEYC accreditation.

 Other general accrediting agencies include Accredited Professional Preschool Learning Environment (APPLE), which boasts over 1000 member schools, and National Early Childhood Program Accreditation (NECPA), which has been operating since 1991.
 Both of these programs emphasize their flexibility.
 Their accreditation is flexible enough to be granted in a wide range of early childhood settings, including “small centers, privately owned, faith-based, or corporate programs” (APPLE) and “center-based, family home, ministry or faith based, and university centers, among others” (NECPA).